-I am grateful for the support I have received during my [Insert number of months/years] of employment with [name of company].
-It has been an exciting time for my family and me as we prepare for the birth of our child.
-To ease the transition back into the workplace, I would like to discuss some arrangements that will allow me to continue breastfeeding after I return to work.
+I am grateful for the support I have received throughout my [years/months] of employment with [organisation].
+It has been an exciting time for my family and I as we prepare for the birth of our child.
+To ease my transition back into the workplace, I would like to discuss some arrangements that will allow me to continue breastfeeding after I return to work.